saisuryachandraprasad/test_docs/docs/API Docs/free-api-features.md

 **2. Skills Inventory Dashboards**

-Because each employee is mapped to a consistent Skill ID and hierarchy, analysts can view the workforce by:
+As each employee is mapped to a consistent Skill ID and hierarchy, analysts can view the workforce by:

 2. Individual skills (for example, Pitot Static)
 3. Sub-categories (Air Transportation)